Spacemap Go Help

 The current version of Compass software is needed.
 The GALAXY firmware included with this and future releases supports GALAXY Spacemap Mode.
 Compass also supports virtual GALAXY processors booted to Spacemap Mode, enabling off-line configuration and programing.

 A network connection between the iPad(s) and the GALAXY processor(s) is needed for control.
 The connection can be wireless or wired.
 For control-only networks, Avnu Alliance certified network switches are not required.
 Currently, IPv6 is used for network connectivity between the Spacemap Go app on an iPad and GALAXY processors.
 Please ensure the wireless access point and the network switch are IPv6 enabled.
 The connection between a computer and a single Galileo GALAXY does not require a network switch.

 If the system inputs are sent via Milan AVB, or if more than one GALAXY processor is used in a system, an Avnu-certified AVB network switch connects the GALAXY processors and optional AVB sources.
 For the latest list of Avnu-certified hardware, including switches, visit the Avnu Alliance website.
 Note that network switches certified as AVB compliant meet the Avnu Milan specification.
-No network switch are certified as Milan AVB compliant.
+No network switches are certified as Milan AVB compliant.

 Milan AVB Sources